-4.9.10.2 Multiple Hot Brakes
+4.9.10.1 Multiple Hot Brakes

-If more than one aircraft has hot brakes the ATC will dictate parking positions on D2 ensuring that the subsequent aircraft maintain a 100M clear area.
+If more than one aircraft has hot brakes ATC will advise aircrew of any taxiway restrictions and ensure subsequent aircraft maintain a 100M clear area.

 4.9.11 Emergency and Recovery crews

 Emergency and recovery crews may need to approach an aircraft while its engine is running, the fire controller is to signal for the aircrew to place their hands on their heads.
 This action is to ensure aircrew do not inadvertently activate aircraft controls/services which may endanger rescue crews.
 Aircrew are to keep their hands on their head at all times until the fire controller signals that emergency crews are clear of the aircraft.